Belarus says Wagner chief who staged mutiny is in Russia, raising questions about Kremlin's strategy

 He also said that Prigozhin has been given back the cash and weapons that were confiscated by Russian authorities.

-Asked where Prigozhin is, Kremlin spokesman Dmitry Peskov refused to comment — even going so far as to say Russian authorities weren't able to track his movements — but reaffirmed that the deal that ended the mutiny envisaged his move to Belarus.
+Asked where Prigozhin is, Putin's spokesman Dmitry Peskov shrugged off the question, saying that the Kremlin has neither the desire nor the means to track his movements — but reaffirmed that the deal that ended the mutiny envisaged his move to Belarus.

-Lukashenko said his government offered Wagner, a private military contractor that has sent troops around the world to fight for Russia's interests, the use of Belarusian military camps but the company had not made a final decision.
+Lukashenko said his government offered Wagner, which has sent troops around the world to fight for Russia's interests, the use of Belarusian military camps but that the company had not made a final decision.

 The Kremlin has played down the fact that Prigozhin escaped punishment for his mutiny while other Putin's critics have been met with harsh prison sentences, exile or even death, saying that the deal with the Wagner chief was necessary to avoid massive bloodshed.